parrotgeek1/Pluvia/readme.txt

 Credits
 =======
 @xerub for De Rebus Antiquis iBoot exploit
-@dora2-iOS for the auto-booting version of the exploit (ramdiskH_beta4.dmg), and the firmware bundles (https://github.com/dora2-iOS/s0meiyoshino)
+@dora2-iOS for the auto-booting version of the exploit (ramdiskH_beta4.dmg), and the firmware bundles (https://github.com/dora2-iOS/s0meiyoshino) except for 9B208 which I created
 @a8q for partitioning script in ramdisk
 @saurik for Cydia.tar
 UnthreadedJB for the iOS 5 untether